10 Ways to Change Your Mindset

-Before we dig deeper into the 10 ways to change your mindset we need to understand the difference between fact and belief.
+Before we dig deeper into the 10 ways to change your mindset, we need to understand the difference between fact and belief.
 Once we understand this difference, mindset development becomes much simpler.
 We tell ourselves a million lies every day.
-Often, we hear these lies from others, whether it be friends, family, or the media around us.
-Eventually, we come to believe these lies are truths.
-Below are some common examples of lies you might tell yourself and what the facts might be.
-They are just a few simple examples for you, so you can get the idea.
-Your personal beliefs maybe much more complex but it is very important to recognize them within yourself.
+We hear these lies from others every day.
+Whether herd from friends, family, or the media, we come to believe them.
+Below are common examples of lies you might tell yourself and what the facts might be.
+Your personal beliefs may be more complex.
+The key is to recognize them within yourself.

-I would also recommend writing all your negative self-beliefs down on a piece of paper and then rewrite them as facts.
-You can do it in a similar fashion as the table below.
-If you are struggling to find the fact for the belief, you can ask a friend that you trust to honest and real with you.
-Another idea you can try is to take a break and come back to the list after you have been working on your mindset for a couple weeks.
-It took you, your whole life up till now to be who you are it is going to take a little time to reverse those deep routed thoughts.
-The key is not to ever give up because you are worth it.
+I would also recommend writing all your negative self-beliefs down on a piece of paper and then rewriting them as facts.
+The table below.is a great way to do this exercise.
+If you are struggling to find the fact for the belief, you can ask a friend you trust to help.
+You took your whole life to build the negative self take it will take time to reverse this bad habit.
+The key is to never give up because you are worth feeling good about yourself.